-Standards of cleaning will soon be based solely on Ultrasonic cleaners.
-Whether using ultrasonics for manufacturing or in a re-work application, nothing has a more effective cleaning range.
-When using an ultrasonic cleaner matched with the appropriate aqueous cleaner, customers can see unheard of cleanliness and with faster cleaning times.
+Standards of industrial cleaning will soon be based solely on the technology and advantages of Ultrasonic cleaners.
+Whether you use Ultrasonic cleaners for manufacturing or in a re-work application, no other method has a more effective cleaning range.
+When using an ultrasonic cleaner matched with the appropriate aqueous cleaner, customers will see incredibly thorough results with faster cleaning times.

-When choosing the correct ultrasonic cleaner for your needs, it is very important to look at the entire package in order to get the best cleaner for your money.
-This will include looking into what the specifications are, and drawing a thorough conclusion as to which one is best.
-It is very easy to get caught up in a sales pitch; in most cases, it is just confusing, and they will try to make you purchase before all of the information has been given.
+When choosing the correct ultrasonic cleaner for your needs, it is very important to look at the entire package to get the best cleaner for your money.
+This will include looking into what the specifications are, and drawing a complete conclusion as to which one is best.
+It is very easy to get caught up in a sales pitch; in most cases, it is just confusing, and they will urge you to purchase before receiving all of the necessary information.

 - How much contamination are you looking to have removed from the part?